What’s a strainer?

-Y-strainers; are named after their shape which resembles the letter ‘Y’.
-They are designed to handle high pressure and are ideal for compact spaces due to their small size.
-Most commonly, these strainers are used in pipelines where the amount of debris is relatively small.
+Y-strainers are named after their shape, which resembles the letter ‘Y.’ They are designed to handle high pressure and are ideal for compact spaces due to their small size.
+Most commonly, these strainers are used in pipelines where the amount of debris is relatively tiny.

 Basket Strainers: The Solution for Heavy-Duty Filtration?

 For situations requiring a larger straining capacity, basket strainers come into play.
-With their ‘basket’ shaped design, they can handle a significant amount of particles without hindering the flow.
+With their ‘basket’ shaped design, they can handle many particles without hindering the flow.
 They are commonly found in liquid pipelines for both commercial and industrial applications.

 Duplex Strainers: Continuous Operation is the Goal?